 Pre-Workout Support

 Adaptogens- If you aren’t familiar with the term adaptogen, it is an ingredient (usually a botanical) that helps your body adapt to physical or mental stressors.
-In our example, two specific adaptogens are best; Rhodiola (Rhodiolife®) and Ashwagandha (Sensoril®).
+In our example, two specific adaptogens are best: Rhodiola (Rhodiolife®) and Ashwagandha (Sensoril®).
 Sensoril® (patented ashwagandha) has numerous clinical studies regarding exercise and activity.
 Studies show it helps increase upper and lower body strength, supports recovery post-workout, decreases muscle soreness, improves endurance, helps decrease knee swelling, and improves joint function.
 Rhodiolife® has studies showing it supports sustained energy and faster recovery and can reduce the effects of prolonged and minor physical exhaustion that results in fatigue.

 While discussing energy, consider some dietary additions such as more protein, fats (Essential Fatty Acids like Omega-3s), and complex carbohydrates.
 These will help give your body the fuel to burn during your activity.